 A growing body of scientific research suggests cognitive biases are impeding physicians’ abilities to treat patients properly.
 A range of systematic errors in human decision-making is being linked back to the cognitive biases.

 According to an article in The New York Times, bias affects how doctors make treatment decisions.
 This can affect whether patients live or die.
-While awareness of biases has prompted efforts to reduce them in clinic-decision making, they still have the ability to result in negligence.
+While awareness of biases has prompted efforts to reduce them in clinical decision-making, they still have the ability to result in negligence.

 Understanding the Concept of Bias

 Bias is typically broken down into three components: prejudice, discrimination, and stereotypes.
 While physicians are supposed to treat all patients the same, those elements have been shown to impact patient treatment and result in improper care.

 In the past, racial biases have been well documented.
 For example, one study found that Black patients were less likely to receive pain medication in an emergency room setting than White patients.
 There is evidence that racial biases among providers have potentially contributed to the racial difference in patient trust in the health care system.